AlexJReid/blog/content/posts/local-api/index.md

 LOCAL HELLO WORLD
 ```

-Perhaps we do not want to pass a header around to use the local version and instead we want to capture all requests made to the `/message/upper` subresource and send all other traffic to the `live` version.
+The routing rules can be changed without restarting or redeploying anything.
+Instead of looking for the `x-debug` header, we could specify that requests made to the `/message/upper` subresource are sent to the new implementation.
 This is a minor change to the service router.

 ```hcl
 Kind = "service-router"